collaborative-corgi-collective-redux/angry-corgi/readme.md

 Anrgy-Corgi flags __every__ player as a cheater until you ignore them.

+Instead of using the .dll provided by [PvP-Watchdog][watchdog] use the one provided in this repo instead, installation is otherwise the same.

 ## FAQ

  * Do you accept pull requests?
 No.